 Finally we can take a theoretical approach and assume certain behaviours reflect certain affective states.
 Emotions are elicited by rewarding or harmful stimuli.
 A rewarding stimuli is anything that an animal will work for and a harmful one is anything that it will work to avoid.
 Working to avoid means they are in a negative state.
 These operational definitions are most likely to avoid anthropomorphism criticism.

-Measuring affective or emotional states is more complex than measuring a physical or static state.
-For example, we can provide numerical measures for the size of an enclosure, the depth of a pool or describe the type of substrate/environmental infrastructure needed.
-But this does not measure the animal’s welfare, but simply the care that is being provided.
-While this can and does have an important influence on how the animal feels, we still cannot be certain when an animal is experiencing positive welfare or when it is potentially suffering.
-Prescribed measures include clinical and veterinary health assessments.
+Animal welfare encompasses both the affective (emotional) and physical state of an animal.
+However measuring an emotional state is hard enough in humans, let alone in animals where we can’t ask them how they feel!
+As a result, prescribed (numerical) measures such as the size of an enclosure, the depth of a pool, the nutritional content of food and the healthcare provided are often used to assess welfare.
+But this does not directly measure the animal’s affective state, but simply the care that is being provided.
+While this can and does have an important influence on how the animal feels, assessing numerical measures alone means we still cannot be certain when an animal is experiencing positive welfare.

 An outcome-based measure is more easily linked to the emotional/affective aspect of animal welfare.
 Aligning to current welfare frameworks, measures can look at identifying positive goal-directed behaviours from the animals.
-These outcome-based criteria need to be continually measured as they will change according to an animal’s life requirements, but are measurable in the sense that they are a product of the care provided.
-These measures include behavioural studies such as cognitive bias, judgement bias research and behavioural ethograms.
+For example, can a tiger carry out natural and normal (positive) behaviours such as stalking, marking, bathing etc within its enclosure at all times?
+We encourage zoos to move away from using only prescribing numerical or minimum based standards to measure against, but instead look at out-come based measures.
+These outcome-based criteria are measurable in the sense that they are a product of the care provided.
+These measures also include behavioural studies such as cognitive bias and judgement bias research.

 A Collection or Enclosure Assessment is a Systematic, Independent and Documented process for obtaining information about the whole of an animal collection (a collection is considered to be all animals held at a facility) or a specific enclosure, both in regards to an animal’s welfare.
 An assessment provides evidence and objective evaluation to determine the extent to which Assessment standard criteria are fulfilled.